 Well!
-That solves the problem of all those human beings who don’t “live up to” the maginary “normal model” created by the social hierarchy.
+That solves the problem of all those human beings who don’t “live up to” the imaginary “normal model” created by the social hierarchy.

 And now, The Usual harangue that Asperger individuals Will recognize As the Wrath of Social Authority over the mere presence of nonconforming humans.

-How is this categorical “judgement by defective amygdala” any different than Nazi scientific rationalization for categorical characterization of “the Jews” as subhuman, or the condemnation by slaveholders that Black Africans were “Categorically” “animals” and not human Beings?
+How is this categorical “judgement by defective amygdala” any different than Nazi scientific rationalization for categorical characterization of the Jews and other defectives as subhuman, or the condemnation by slaveholders that Black Africans were animals, and not human Beings?
 It isn’t.

 What we have learned, then, is that the brain has at least two systems for assessing the value of events.
 One system leads to a conscious recall, through memory, of options for action and of representations of future outcomes.
-Then we use logical reasoning and knowledge to decide that we will do X instead of Y. (What do you mean “we” White Man? asked the rest of humanity) Another system, probably evolutionarily far older, acts even before the first one.
+Then we use logical reasoning and knowledge to decide that we will do X instead of Y. (And who is “we”? ) Another system, probably evolutionarily far older, acts even before the first one.
 It activates biases related to our previous emotional experience in comparable situations.
 These nonconscious biases affect the options and reasoning strategies that we present to our conscious selves.